 Hearth Architectural Inc. is a boutique size architectural firm located in Vancouver, BC.
 The firm of Hearth Architectural practices primarily in particular market sectors, but do have broad experience and are able to assist clients in need of excellent architectural service in British Columbia.

 At Hearth Architectural Inc. we pride ourselves on our professionalism.
 We continually strive to to serve our clients in the most responsible manner.
 The architects' mandate is first and foremost Protection of the Public.
 We accomplish this by acknowledging the seriousness of all building endeavours from site diligence to construction.
 It is solely our job to deliver great, responsible design that is a reflection of our clients wishes and budgets and takes into account the increasingly complex variables, such as Building Codes, Zoning Bylaws and other regulatory devices, that shape buildings.

 Joe Muego is a registered architect in BC.
 He holds a BA in western architectural history and earned his Master's degree in architecture from UBC, with special recognition for his achievement in Building Structures, and since then has dedicated his career to residential and commercial architecture.
 Over that time, Joe has focused on the development of all areas of practice, including project delivery, site services, and firm promotion and management.

 On the project level and as a practice leader, Joe has amassed broad experience through in-depth involvement in countless projects throughout Greater Vancouver and through the prairies in his capacity as a senior architect and project administrator.
 Under his purview Joe’s firms have been the architect-of-record for over $600 million worth of construction.

 Over twenty five percent of Hearth Architectural practice is devoted to single family residential, and this project type is core to Joe’s practice.
 Custom homes have been the foundation of Hearth since its inception.
 Currently, the practice still has over 15-20 active home projects annually.
-In fifteen years, Hearth Architectural has been the architect of record for nearly 300 house projects.
+In recent years, Hearth Architectural has been the architect of record for nearly 300 house projects.

 Outside of his practice, Joe is also active in municipal committees.
 Recent appointments include: